nicholaschenai/ai-for-code/papers/usaco-bench.md

 - Episodic: rest of the problems and solns (leave one out)

 ## Retrieval
-- Ctx is problem desc + LM's first attempt in code
+- Ctx (retrieval query) is problem desc + LM's first generation in code
-	- "This allows accurate retrieve relevant algorithm descriptions from the underlying retrieval corpus, as solely utilizing the problem descriptions does not allow retrieval over algorithmic keywords. ... do not count this initial generation as an attempt ... does not get evaluated by our local judge"
+	- more accurate retrieval due to algorithmic keywords (problem description might not contain those as its wrapped in a story)
+	- first generation not counted as attempt as not evaluated by local judge
 	- from below, its 1.5% improvement
-	- tuning the num retrieved param: over 1-4, 2 works best, suggesting context len should preferrably be short
+	- tuning the num retrieved param: over 1-4, 2 works best,
+		- suggesting context len should preferrably be short
 		- episodic: optimal to retrieve 2 entries for GPT4, 1 entry for GPT3.5
 - BM25 for RAG (isit cos too much data?)
 - as semantic can be quite long, the inputs are truncated